pydata/xarray/doc/user-guide/plotting.rst

  Colormaps
 ===========

-xarray borrows logic from Seaborn to infer what kind of color map to use.
+Xarray borrows logic from Seaborn to infer what kind of color map to use.
 For example, consider the original data in Kelvins rather than Celsius:

 .. ipython:: python